pykickstart/pykickstart/docs/kickstart-docs.rst

 gnome-desktop.
 Specify individual packages with no additional characters (the dhcp line in the example above is an individual package).

-**Since Fedora 21** you can also specify environments using the ``@^`` prefix followed by full environment name as given in the comps.xml file.
+You can also specify environments using the ``@^`` prefix followed by full environment name as given in the comps.xml file.
 If multiple environments are specified, only the last one specified will be used.
 Environments can be mixed with both group specifications (even if the given group is not part of the specified environment) and package specifications.

 Here is an example of requesting the GNOME Desktop environment to be selected for installation: